Frequency in Your Child’s Diet

 Incorporate Water Into Your Child’s Diet

 Water, water, water should be your child’s best friend.
 It truly is a natural “medicine” for kids and helps keep things functioning properly.
 Tap water contains fluoride, which helps prevent a cavity and a hydrated kid is less likely to get sick.
 Even flavored waters are a no-no, 0 calorie, and 0 sugars don’t mean they aren’t acidic.
 In fact, they are very acidic.
 Sticky foods like fruit snacks and even dried fruit like raisins are even more likely to stick into the teeth.
 A sugary treat is surely ok but the key is to limit it to meals and if the child is drinking plenty of water, their risk for decay will go down.
 Another huge factor is the nighttime brushing.
 Lots of parents report their child has a glass of chocolate milk every night before bed or a cup of milk.
 Milk contains natural sugars that settle into the grooves of the teeth and along the gumlines.
 When we sleep, our mouth gets very dry so we don’t have the saliva to help cleanse the teeth.
 Always help your kiddo brush before bed to be sure they are doing a good job.
-If you have questions about your child’s oral health, contact Dental Reflections Dublin.
+If you have questions about dental health for your kids, contact Dental Reflections Dublin.
 Dr. Rudi As-Sanie and her team are always happy to help.